vinoshg/DSA-LeetCode/LeetCode.md

 - Question: Sub-Graph with all vertices with minimum possible total edge weight without any cycle.
 All vertices are connected.
 A graph has multiple spanning trees, but it has an MST (Undirected Weighted Graph)
 9. Prim's Algorithm (MST) - O(ElogE)
 - Question: Calculate minimum cost
 - Solution: 1.
 BFS with Priority Queue as Pair(node, cost) is Non-MST Set and Visited Array is MST Set.
+10. Kosaraju's Algorithm (SCC)
+- Question: Strongly Connected Component - We can reach every vertex of the component from every other vertex in that componenet
+- Solution: 1.